 One of the fundamental elements in the game of chess is the pawn structure on the board.
-Every player who wishes to succeed on achieving a higher level needs to have a good understanding of when a pawn structure is ‘weak’, ‘strong’ or irrelevant to the position.
-In Grandmasters game we can see how they pay a lot of attention to their pawn structure.
+Every player who wishes to succeed in achieving a higher level needs to have a good understanding of when a pawn structure is ‘weak’, ‘strong’, or irrelevant to the position.
+In the Grandmasters games, we can see how they pay a lot of attention to their pawn structure.

 Whenever they can create weak pawns to the opponent by means of exchanges, they don’t hesitate.
 In this article we will be looking at some positions where one side has a defective pawn structure and we will see how it can be exploited.
 Specifically we will examine the concept of ”pawn islands”.
 In chess, this term refers to pawns that are separated by one or more columns.
 Pawn islands are considered to be weaknesses; the player with more pawn islands has the weaker structure.
 For example, see the next diagram: